2012 Portugal - Telecoms, IP Networks, Digital Media and Forecasts

 Following LTE trials, MNOs now have extensive commercial services in place.
 High population coverage is having a considerable effect on the availability rural broadband.

 Portugal’s market for bundled services and IP broadcasting has a strong base in the country’s broadband network: triple and quad play has become increasingly popular during the last two years as operators’ investment in infrastructure upgrades bear fruit and customers take advantage of faster bandwidth, single billing convenience and cheaper prices resulting from greater competition.

-Portugal has developed an effective nationwide strategy for deploying fibre, involving the cooperation of multiple operators, the government, and public subsidies.
-As a result, FttX in early 2012 accounted to 10.6% of all broadband connections, compared to 6.1% a year earlier.
+An effective nationwide strategy for deploying fibre involves the cooperation of multiple operators, the government, and public subsidies.
+As a result, FttX accounts for about 75% of all new broadband connections.

 This report is essential reading for those needing high level strategic information and objective analysis on the telecom sector in Portugal.
 It provides further information on: